 - Where are the main expenses, and where the main sources of revenue in this supply chain and how do they affect each other?

-In 300 AD it would have required years of experience to form a good mental model of this supply chain.
-How long did it take you to form and refine a good mental model by running simulations instead?
+In 300 AD (or even 30 years ago) it would have required many years of experience to form a good mental model of this supply chain and the business it supports.
+How long did it take you to form and refine a good mental model by working with simulations instead?

 TIP: SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and no longer work, so you want backup copies of your supply chain to restore from when that happens.

 REMEMBER — There is a spreadsheet reporting template you can use to analyze downloaded simulation data.
 Import your simulation data into the template and create monthly profit & loss reports as well as generate key performance indicators.
 See more about this in the online guide section “Analyzing Simulation Data” – scroll down to the heading titled “Download Simulation Data to Spreadsheet Reporting Templates”.
 The sample template is set up for the Cincinnati Seasonings company, but look at how the reports read the simulation data and you will see how to change the spreadsheet as needed to accommodate this case study.

 To share your changes and improvements to this model (json file) with other SCM Globe users see “Download and Share Supply Chain Models”